ncsa/datawolf/datawolf-doc/doc/manual/datawolf.md

 #### Launch Scripts

-If you go back to the folder **datawolf-webapp-all-3.0.0-SNAPSHOT** you will see a sub-folder called **bin**, open this.
-Inside you will find two scripts, **datawolf-service** and **datawolf-service.bat**.
-The latter is intended for running DataWolf on a Windows machine and the former is for running on Mac & Linux.
-As with the previous section, knowledge of this file is not required unless you are interested in configuring DataWolf Server and Editor.
-We will show snippets of the file **datawolf-service** and discuss what each section is configuring.
+If you go back to the folder **Data Wolf-webapp-all-3.0.0-SNAPSHOT** you will see a sub-folder called **bin**, open this.
+Inside you will find two scripts, **Data Wolf-service** and **Data Wolf-service.bat**.
+The latter is intended for running Data Wolf on a Windows machine and the former is for running on Mac & Linux.
+As with the previous section, knowledge of this file is not required unless you are interested in configuring Data Wolf Server and Editor.
+We will show snippets of the file **Data Wolf-service** and discuss what each section is configuring.

 ```
 # port for the jetty server